Ssobol7/Debian-Guide-Server-Workstation/README.md

 - Completes the installation process, including system reboot.
 &nbsp;

-### Summary
+> [!NOTE]

-This `preseed.cfg` file provides a fully automated installation of Debian with a basic desktop configuration and security tools, including IDS, firewall, and essential utilities for full-stack development.
+> This `preseed.cfg` file provides a fully automated installation of Debian with a basic desktop configuration and security tools, including IDS, firewall, and essential utilities for full-stack development.

 ---